top of page

 Although a small ship, in addition to the aforementioned snack bar which is open 24/7 there are three actual dining rooms.

-At the stern of the lower passenger deck is a large, spacious, informal restaurant.
-Periodically open for breakfast, lunch and dinner meals are served counter style from a wrap around servery.
-All dishes are beautifully presented but, are very expensive.
+Meals are served counter style from a wrap around servery where all dishes are beautifully presented but, are very expensive.
 As such I would recommend taking some snacks with you for the journey (the shopping centre in the Genoa ferry terminal is the ideal place to make these purchases).

 Natural light floods into the seating area through the large windows which are on three sides and with a décor of royal blue and beige, I personally get a seaside vibe.